Best Claude Model for Coding: Opus vs Sonnet vs Haiku

 def get_model_for_task(task_type: str) -> str:

-"""Select the optimal Claude model based on task complexity."""
+"""Select a Claude model tier based on task complexity.

 model_map = {